harshitchauhan0/qrcode_app/README.md

 # qrcode_app
-This is an QR code made by me.
-It consist of functionality of Scanning for WIFI, URL ,we can add more functionality to it.
+This is a QR code made by me.
+It consists of the functionality of Scanning for WIFI and URL, we can add more functionality.